gaowanlu/BetaBox/README.md

-# BetaBox
+# Open.js
-A framework for quickly building web interface
+A framework for JavaScript HTML DOM